straider/challenges/WindowsDevEnv/InstallationSequence.md

 Install to ```C:\DevKits\Java\groovy-2.4.7\```.

 **Note**: without JAVA_HOME set the installation fails to find a proper JDK and switches to 32 bit mode.
+Configure JAVA_HOME to point to the JDK, instead of the JRE which is done by default.

 #### JRuby